 Add accounts: Click to add a new ONVIF account.
 Account: Enter a unique account name.
 New password: Enter a password for the account.
 Passwords must be 1 to 64 characters long.
 Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.
 Repeat password: Enter the same password again.
-Role:

-- Administrator: Has full access to all settings.
-Administrators can also add, update, and remove other accounts. - Operator: Has access to all settings except: - All System settings. - Adding apps. - Media account: Allows access to the video stream only.

-• The context menu contains: Update account: Edit the account properties.
+Role: Administrator: Has full access to all settings.
+Administrators can also add, update, and remove other accounts.
+Operator: Has access to all settings except: All System settings.
+Adding apps.
+Media account: Allows access to the video stream only.
+Update account: Edit the account properties.
 Delete account: Delete the account.
 You can't delete the root account.